brendanblackwood/twilio-calendar/readme.md

 Everything to run this app is included in lib, but for actual Google API usage, you should refer to the [documentation](http://code.google.com/apis/calendar/data/1.0/developers_guide_php.html) provided by Google.

-Demo
+Installation and Demo
 ------

+Installation:

+* copy files to a webserver

+* `mv calendar.ini.sample calendar.ini`

+* add your database information to calendar.ini

+* create a twilio account

+* point SMS url to `[yourdomain/twilio-calendar/addEvent.php]`

+* point Voice url to `[yourdomain/twilio-calendar/recordCall.php]`

-A demo is hosted at [http://www.brendanblackwood.com/twilio-calendar/account.php](http://www.brendanblackwood.com/twilio-calendar/account.php)
+A live demo is hosted at [http://www.brendanblackwood.com/twilio-calendar/account.php](http://www.brendanblackwood.com/twilio-calendar/account.php)